abbreviatedman/spellbound/data/quotes.md

 162
 00:06:42,079 --> 00:06:43,290
-You sat on your...
+You sat on your…

 163
 00:06:44,022 --> 00:06:45,221
-Fuck...
+Fuck…

 164
 00:06:45,257 --> 00:06:46,649